Going feet first will help with understanding the water’s depth and whether there are underwater hazards that aren’t noticeable from the surface.

 Kids’ water safety extends beyond pools and bathtubs.

-Learn what your children need to stay safe in natural bodies of water.
+Learn what your children need to stay safe in natural bodies of water too, with our summer prep checklist.

 We have created a few activity sheets for different age groups so children can reinforce core water safety messages and the ABCDs.
 While they are based on “The Polar Bear Who Couldn’t, Wouldn’t Swim,” you don’t need to read the book in order to complete and color these mazes, puzzles, etc.